progressively-crew/progressively/packages/documentation/app/routes/docs/introduction/configuration.md

 # Do you allow people to create accounts from the registration page?
 Even when false, you can add people through the "Add member" feature
 ALLOW_REGISTRATION=true

+# If you want to connect to Progressively using your Okta instance, fill this environment variable and a button will appear on the signin page.
+OKTA_ISSUER="YOUR_OKTA_ISSUER"
+OKTA_CLIENT_ID="YOUR_OKTA_CLIENT_ID"
 ```

 ## Backend